vijay8672/HealthEcho-Healthcare-Chatbot-using-Retrieval-Augmented-Generation/README.md

 ## Retrieval-Augmented Generation (RAG)

 This chatbot uses RAG to enhance its performance by:
-- Retrieving relevant information from a vector store.
+- Retrieving relevant information from embeddings stored in google storage bucket using FAISS vector search.
 - Integrating conversation history for contextual understanding.
 - Generating accurate and context-aware responses using the Groq model (llama3-8b-8192).

-The chatbot first checks the conversation history for context, then retrieves relevant data from the vector store if needed.
+The chatbot first checks the conversation history for context, then retrieves relevant data from the embeddings stored in google bucket if needed.
 If no history or vector data is found, the model generates a response based on the current query.

 ---